marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Your Maryland driver's license has not been suspended or revoked

-• You have not been convicted of, or granted probation before judgment (PBJ), for fleeing the scene of an accident with injury or death, DUI, DWI, or other similar offenses.
+• You have not been convicted of or granted probation before judgment (PBJ) for fleeing the scene of an accident with injury or death, DUI, DWI, or other similar offenses.

-If you not eligible for an automatic expungement, you can request a manual expungement by submitting a request to the Maryland MVA.
+If you are not eligible for an automatic expungement, you can request a manual expungement by submitting a request to the Maryland MVA.

-How does one end up in a Maryland Traffic court?
+How Does One End Up in a Maryland Traffic Court?

-You end up in a Maryland traffic court if you receive a traffic citation from a law enforcement officer and
+You may end up in a Maryland traffic court if you receive a traffic citation from a law enforcement officer and

 • It is a payable offense, but you wish to request a waiver hearing